funkybob/django-nap/docs/index.rst

    A Class-based view system which merges many related views into a single class, including url routing.

-3. RPC Views
+3. RESTful Class-Based Views

+   A collection of mixins and views for building class-based API views.

+4. RPC View

    A mixin for Django's class-based views which allows a single url to provide multiple RPC methods.

-4. Data Mapper
+5. Data Mapper

    Alternative approach to converting objects between serialisable forms and program objects.